-White Rock / La Madre Springs Loop Trail is a 7.6 mile lightly trafficked loop trail located near Las Vegas, NV that features beautiful wild flowers and is rated as moderate.
+White Rock / La Madre Springs Loop Trail is a 7.6 mile lightly trafficked loop trail located near Las Vegas, Nevada that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, camping, and birding and is accessible from September until March.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash